dy/sprae/readme.md

 Any browser with [Proxy](https://caniuse.com/proxy) (all modern browsers, no IE).

 **Does it scale?**<br>
-State is plain reactive objects — scales as far as your data model does.
-Use [store](#store) with computed getters and methods for complex apps.
+State uses plain reactive objects.
+For complex apps, use [store](#store) with computed getters and methods.

 **Is it production-ready?**<br>
-3+ years, ~200 [npm versions](https://www.npmjs.com/package/sprae?activeTab=versions), 0 open issues, 0 dependencies, full test suite incl. the CSP build.
+Sprae has 3+ years of releases across ~200 [npm versions](https://www.npmjs.com/package/sprae?activeTab=versions).
+It has no dependencies or open issues, and its tests include the CSP build.

 **Is it backed by a company?**<br>
 Indie project.
 [Support it](https://github.com/sponsors/dy).